Neiko : Arko : Asha : Juza

 ASHA IS CURRENTLY IN OUR BOARD AND TRAIN PROGRAM

 With this information, She was returned to Hudson Valley K9 Academy.
 Bob has sent Asha to us.
 We will enter her into our Behavior Modification & In-House Obedience program.
 Asha will be educated with care.
 She will NOT be forced by hammering corrections, swatted with a newspaper, shock therapy, pinned down or food bribing.
-With the assistance or our training techniques, Asha will take a position in our pack.
+With the assistance of our training techniques, Asha will take a position in our pack.
 This is the same program that we put Max through.
 Asha’s progress will be posted weekly:

 July 28th - August 4th, 2006: Week One.